 Alternatively, if you just want to be a listing agent or a buyer’s or sales agent, you’re free to do so.

-Joining a Real Estate Team
+Who Should Join a Real Estate Team?

 Joining a real estate team is generally a good choice for a new agent.
 It allows you to benefit from the experience, knowledge, and skills of other agents while also building your own career.

 A real estate team may sound restrictive.
 But it actually lets an experienced agent concentrate on the areas they want to concentrate on while providing them a buffer in terms of finances and labor.